ChrisVine/chez-simple-sockets/README.md

 only attempts to connect to the first address the resolver offers to it.
-These are important provisos which mean that this procedure should only be used where 'address' has a single network address which can be looked up from a local file such as /etc/host, or it is a string in IPv6 hex format.
+These are important provisos which mean that this procedure should only be used where 'address' has a single network address which can be looked up from a local file such as /etc/hosts, or it is a string in IPv6 hex format.
 Otherwise call connect-to-ipv6-host via await-task-in-thread!, await-task-in-event-loop! or await-task-in-thread-pool!.

+This procedure is intended to be called within a waitable procedure invoked by a-sync (which supplies the 'await' and 'resume' arguments).
+The 'loop' argument is optional: this procedure operates on the event loop passed in as an argument, or if none is passed (or #f is passed), on the default event loop.

+&connect-condition will be raised if the connection attempt fails, to which applying connect-condition? will return #t.

+On success, this procedure returns the file descriptor of a connection socket.
+The file descriptor will be set non-blocking.

+***
+`(await-connect-to-unix-host! accept resume [loop] pathname)`

+This will connect asynchronously to a unix domain host.

+The 'pathname' argument should be a string comprising the filesystem name of the unix domain socket.

+The event loop will not be blocked by this procedure even if the connection is not immediately available.

 This procedure is intended to be called within a waitable procedure invoked by a-sync (which supplies the 'await' and 'resume' arguments).